mnemnion/orb/doc/md/tag/tagger.md

 will be possible to push this out to the edge if necessary, which I expect it won't be\.

+The artifact this generates is a tag map, found at `skein.tags`\.
+This is a bidirectional map: if given a tag, it returns an array of all Nodes which are tagged with that tag, in the order in which they appear in the document\.
+If given a Node, it will return an array of all tags which pertain to that Node\.

+Both a Node and a tag can appear twice in a given array, this will happen if a capital tag, such as `#Todo`, sub\-tags something like a `list_item`, and that list item also has the miniscule tag `#todo`: or indeed, the capital tag `#Todo`\.
+I think this is the right way to approach that situation, and it would be moderately expensive to prevent it \(a linear search every time something is added is fundamentally O\(m\*n\) despite that both parameters have been narrowed\)\.

+It does mean that care must be taken to either do idempotent things, detect duplicates, or intend that an action be taken twice if this situation arises\.

 #### imports